 This recipe is great for canning as there is a lot of natural pectin in cranberries to make the sauce quite thick.
 This is a large batch that will make 16-18 x 1 cup jars.
 I made two different sizes–small family and large family sizes–as once opened it will only last in the fridge for a week or so.

 • 2 thumbs fresh ginger peeled and finely grated

 • 1 cup chopped candied ginger

 Boil the water and sugar together.
 Stir to dissolve the sugar to ensure it doesn’t sit at the bottom of the pot and burn.

-Add 6 cups cranberries and cook on medium until the berries burst (about 15 minutes).
+Add 6 cups cranberries, grated ginger, and orange juice and cook on medium until the berries burst (about 15 minutes).

-Add the remaining 2 cups of cranberries and stir.
+Add the remaining 2 cups of cranberries and the chopped candied ginger, then stir.
 Bring back to a boil and then reduce to medium to cook for 10 minutes or until you have the consistency you like.